enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIReference.rst

 Parameters:

 #. uint32_t objectID: handle id of the object to change orientation.
-#. const LimonAPI::Vec4& orientation: new position of the object
+#. const LimonAPI::Vec4& orientation: new orientation of the object

 .. _LimonAPI-removeObject: